 Third-Party Insurer Obligated to Defend Despite Notice Delay and Lead Exclusion

 In a case where both the insured and insurer were late in providing notice, the First Department of the New York Appellate Division concluded that the insured had a stronger argument.
 The court ruled that, despite several potential grounds for disclaiming coverage, the insurer was obligated to defend the additional insured on a worker’s hazardous substance exposure claim.
-Learn more about the toxic exposure case and what it means to be additionally insured means, and contact an experienced New York insurance defense and toxic exposure attorney for help in an insurance coverage dispute.
+Learn more about the toxic exposure case and what it means to be additionally insured means, and contact an experienced New York lead poisoning attorney for help in an insurance coverage dispute.